Guest post poetry by Sandy Lippert

 There are reasons people choose and enjoy isolation, but developing disabling adverse effects from the toxic chemicals in everyday products and materials is seldom one of them.

 Do you know someone who says fragrances bother or disable them?
-Chances are pretty good that you do.
+Chances are pretty good that you do, now that 34.7% of the population experience adverse effects, ranging from mild to severe and disabling, from fragrance exposures.

 Do you choose the friendship?
 Or the product?